Yes, There's a Right Way to Shop for Tampons (and Other Period Products)

 Thinx Period Panties ($34)

-Chances are you've seen Thinx on your Facebook feed, and chances are equally great that you've gaped in silent disbelief.
+Chances are you've seen Thinx on your Facebook feed (or on the side of your New York City subway train), and chances are equally great that you've gaped in silent disbelief.
 Underwear that does the work of a tampon, doesn't leak, and doesn't feel heavy or diaper-like?
 And they're cute?
 Nuh-uh.

 Believe it, sister.
 Even after a thorough explanation of how and why they work (thin layers of hyper-absorbent, Spanx-like fabric that holds up to two tampons' worth of fluid but keep you dry and leak-free at the same time), we're still fairly convinced that these undies are the work of unicorns and J.K.
 Rowling.
 But they're real!
 They work!
-(And again, so cute!)
+Our only pro tip is to save them for lighter days as an extra backup to avoid any embarrassing situations.